visforvali/eng201-oer/_others/discord.md

 - **Linking to Messages**: To link to an existing message, right-click it and select Copy Message Link, then paste it into your own message.
 - **Pin a Message**: In channels where you have permission to pin messages, right-click the message you want to pin and click Pin Message.
 (You can find pinned messages in a specific text channel by navigating to that channel and clicking the 📌 icon at the top of the screen.)

-_If you react to a message with ⭐, the message will be cross-posted to #⭐│starboard, along with a link to the original message._
+_If you react to a message with ⭐, the message will be cross-posted to #starboard, along with a link to the original message._

 ### Threads
 {:.no_toc}